drwonky/youtube_thumbnailer/README.md

 and the channel name in the lower left of the render area.
 The look mimics the embedded player but eschews some of the UI elements to create space.
-The space is used to create distinct branding for each of the video thumbnails that appears on the page.
+The space is used to create distinct branding for each of the video thumbnails that appear on the page.
 The distinct branding helps to differentiate the source of the content and convey to the audience the channel topics.

 This lightweight embedded thumbnailer is designed to be compatible with my PHP based local API cache.
-The cache allows you to transparently query the Google YouTube API v3, caches the results, and updates the cache entries ever 3600 seconds.
+The cache allows you to transparently query the Google YouTube API v3, caches the results, and updates the cache entries every 3600 seconds.
 You can find that project here: https://github.com/drwonky/ytapi_cache

 This project is licensed under the MIT License because I used some code from